GavinPalmer1984/expertise/research-prompts/parenting-tools-techniques-research-prompt.md

 ## Critical Considerations
 - **Intent and emotional state**: The parent's heart and emotional regulation during intervention
+- **Advance communication**: Children should know ahead of time the consequences of violence and property damage and the rules about containment techniques
 - **Consistency**: How important is consistent application across caregivers and situations?
 - **Community support**: What role does extended family/community play in effective parenting?
 - **Parent self-care**: How does parental stress and wellbeing affect technique effectiveness?